MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

     * NumPy 1.14.5 -> NumPy 1.18.5
 * CBOX files are now written in the STAR format.

-As it is still a beta, I recommend to keep your old crYOLO installation.
+As it is still a beta, I recommend to keep your old crYOLO installation and install it in a fresh environment.
 Here are the steps:

 >>> conda create -n cryolo_3d -c anaconda pyqt=5 python=3.6 cudatoolkit=10.0.130 cudnn=7.6.5 numpy==1.18.5 libtiff wxPython=4.0.4